harrispopgen/mammal_mutation_spectra/6_ComparingToMouseDNMs/readme.md

-### Further comparisons of mouse and wolf datasets
+# Further comparisons of mouse and wolf datasets

+### Overview:
-This script (`LindsaySpectrumComparison.mice.PlusTargetCorrection.PlusUCLAWolves.HUMANRESCALING.NewBasedNotOnProjectionAnymore.USETHIS.R`) was used to compare the Aitchison distances between 1-mer mutation spectra of mouse and wolves using alternate datasets to ensure that mouse-wolf similarities we observed were not a data artifact.
+The script `LindsaySpectrumComparison.mice.PlusTargetCorrection.PlusUCLAWolves.HUMANRESCALING.NewBasedNotOnProjectionAnymore.USETHIS.R` was used to compare the Aitchison distances between 1-mer mutation spectra of mouse and wolves using alternate datasets to ensure that mouse-wolf similarities we observed were not a data artifact.

 The alternative wolf polymorphism dataset (generated at UCLA, therefore called ucla_wolves) was from: